ZeeshanAhmed92/Document_Analyzer_Streamlit_App/output.md

 REDUCATE_

 **Image Description:**
-The image contains the word "REDUCATE_" in uppercase letters, with the "R" in green and the rest of the letters in blue or dark color against a black background.
+The image contains the word "REDUCATE_" with the letter "R" in green or yellowish-green color, while the rest of the letters "EDUCATE_" are in dark blue or black.
+The font is simple and sans-serif.
+The underscore at the end suggests a prompt or input field.
 ```
 ![Image 1](page6_img1.jpeg)